-The other information comprises the information included in the Chief Constable Statement of Accounts 2019/20 on pages 1 to 60, other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information.
+The other information comprises the information included in the Chief Constable Statement of Accounts 2020/21 set out in the Narrative Report, other than the financial statements and our auditor's report thereon.
+The Section 151 Officer is responsible for the other information contained within the Chief Constable Statement of Accounts.